 Ans: Frequency separation is very important for the nature of the editing.
 When you have color and texture in separate layers, you can work without affecting the texture independently.

-What is the cost for Frequency Separation editing?
+What is the cost of Frequency Separation editing?

 Ans: The price is variable depending on the image quality and the complication of the editing.
 Clipping World offers you industry bottom price starting at $1.2 per image only.
-Also, we have up to 50% discount on bulk considering the amount of the files.
+Also, we have up to 50% discount on bulk considering the number of files.

 How long does it take to complete Frequency Separation?

 Ans: Clipping World gives you up to 2000 image editing facilities per day.
 And, we do an urgent job completion in case of emergency.